Linear Difference Equations with a Transition Point at the Origin: Introduction

 In (\ref{eq:1.7}), we now set $x:=N^{\theta }t$ and $P_{n}=\rho^{n}.$ Substituting (\ref{eq:1.9}) into (\ref{eq:1.7}) and letting $n\rightarrow \infty $ (and hence $N \rightarrow \infty $), we are led to the \emph{characteristic equation}

 (Note that $\alpha _{0}'=\alpha _{0}$ and $\beta_{0}'=\beta _{0}$).
 The roots of this equation coincide when $t=t_{i}$, $i=1,2$, where

 The values of $t_{1}$ and $t_2$ play an important role in the asymptotic theory of the three-term recurrence relation (\ref{eq:1.7}), and they correspond to the transition points (\textit{i.e.}, turning points or singularities) occurring in differential equations \cite{Olver}.
 For this reason, Wang and Wong~\cite{ww2} also called them \emph{transition points} of difference equations.
 Furthermore, they indicated that in terms of the exponent $\theta$ in (\ref{eq:1.8}) and the transition point $t_{1}$, there are three cases to be considered; namely, (i) $\theta \neq 0$ and $t_{1}\neq 0$, (ii) $\theta \neq 0$ and $t_{1}=0$, and (iii) $\theta =0.$ In \cite{ww2}, they considered case (i), which turns out to correspond to the turning-point problem for second-order linear differential equations \cite[p.392]{Olver}.
 They also showed that the asymptotic expansions of the solutions involve the Airy functions $\Ai(\cdot)$, $\Bi(\cdot)$ and their derivatives, and furthermore that the expansions hold uniformly for $t$ in the infinite interval $\left[ 0,\infty \right) $.
 In \cite{ww3}, they studied case (iii), and found that the approximants of the asymptotic solutions are Bessel functions or modified Bessel functions.
-We should mention that, the WKB approximations for difference equations have also been studied in recent years by Costin and Costin~\cite{CostinCostin}, Geronimo, Bruno and Van Assche~\cite{GOV}, Geronimo~\cite{Geronimo}, etc. All of these authors dealt with only case $(\mathrm{i})$, \textit{i.e.}, the Airy-type expansions.
+The above results give two linearly indecent solutions in each case, however, the linear combination coefficients could not be determined until a recent groundbreaking progress of Wang and Wong~\cite{WangXSWong}, in which they solved the problem of determining the coefficients from the recurrence relation only.
+We should mention that, the WKB approximations for difference equations have also been studied in recent years by Costin and Costin~\cite{CostinCostin}, Geronimo~\cite{Geronimo}, Geronimo, Bruno and Van Assche~\cite{GOV}, Van Assche and Geronimo~\cite{VAG}, etc. All of these authors dealt with only case $(\mathrm{i})$, \textit{i.e.}, the Airy-type expansions or nonuniform asymptotics away from the turning points.
+It is worth noting that the determining of linear combination coefficients was treated by Van Assche and Geronimo~\cite{VAG} for the asymptotic approximations in the outer region.

 The purpose of this paper is to provide a solution to the problem in case (ii), which is the only case that have been left out in Wang and Wong's investigation of the asymptotic solutions to the three-term recurrence relation (\ref{eq:1.7}).
 In this case, we shall show that the approximants of the asymptotic solutions are also Bessel functions or modified Bessel functions, but the order of these Bessel functions and the transformation used (\textit{i.e.}, $\zeta(t)$ in (\ref{eq:4.9}) below) differ from the one used in case (iii).
 As an illustration of the main result, we derive a uniform asymptotic expansion for the orthogonal polynomials associated with the Laguerre-type weight $x^\alpha\exp(-q_mx^m)$, $x>0$, where $m$ is a positive integer, $\alpha>-1$ and $q_m>0$.